Vayuv1/CS-540-Project/README.md

 This model was generated in Jupyter Notebook.
 The folder "Crypto Forecasting" contains 4 files:
 "BTC.csv", "ETH.csv" and "LTC.csv" are the dataset of Bitcoin, Ethereum and Litcoin from the past year obtained from Yahoo Finance [https://finance.yahoo.com/cryptocurrencies/]
+Read all the comments in the code for a better understanding

+### Load the data
+The data sets were load into the model and the a new independent data set was created in order to tested.

 ### Training the data

 In order to train the data was split into 85% for Training data and 15% for Testing data.
 The model predicts the price for next 14 days.

+### Score
+The R² error obtained is around 0.62 which means the model might be a little weak.

+## Future work
+Develope a different Machine Learning Model such as SVM, Ridge Regression or Deep Learning models.
+Compare the accuracy of each model